 The Lions Club sponsors and staffs the Johnston Farmers’ Market, held 21 weeks each summer.
 An annual Book Sale raises nearly $2,500 each year for the Johnston Public Library.
 Other contributions aid eye sight related programs.
 We are fortunate to be able to make timely contributions to provide emergency relief for national and international disasters.

 Our mission is to create and foster a spirit of understanding among all people for humanitarian needs by providing voluntary services through community involvement.

 PO Box 52

 Johnston, Iowa 50131

 The Johnston Lions Club is incorporated as a 501(c)4 organization, reflecting its civic purpose of promoting social welfare.
 As such, the club is exempt from paying federal income taxes.
 However, contributions to the club are not tax deductible for the contributors; and the club is not exempt from paying state sales tax.
 Each year, the club files an IRS form 990 which is available for public inspection.
-The filing for the fiscal year ending June 30, 2016 is available here: lions-2016-f990ez.
-We have made more than $20,000 in contributions for various purposes for each of the last several years.
+The filing for the fiscal year ending June 30, 2021 is available here: Lions 2021 f990ez.
+We have made more than $20,000 in contributions for various purposes for each of the last several years except the pandemic year.